amyslitskaya/mkdocs_project_work_gdocs/static_site/project/docs/format-text.md

-It is required to select the text you want to change before formatting the text.
+It is required to select the text you want to change before formatting the text in Google Docs.

 **To change font**: